-Facility is occasionally visually noticeable by viewers.
-No tourism facilities exist in the region.
+Facility is occasionally visually noticeable by viewer.
+No existing tourism facilities exist in the region.
 The are no inhabited farmsteads which will directly be exposed to the facility.
 ESKOM and TRANSNET employees, as well as employees at the solar facility located to the west of Aries substation are probably desensitised to the potential visual impact.